ericqu/LinearRegressionKit.jl/README.md

 LinearRegressionKit package provides access to some robust covariance estimators (for Heteroscedasticity: White, HC0, HC1, HC2 and HC3 and for HAC: Newey-West)

+Ridge Regression (potentially with analytical weights) is implemented in the LinearRegressionKit package.

 # List of Statistics
 ## List of Statistics calculated about the linear regression model:
 - AIC: Akaike information criterion with the formula AIC=n log(SSE / n) + 2p; where SSE is the Sum of Squared Errors and p is the number of predictors.